msolberg/rhel-osp-on-satellite6/doc/install.md

 ### Create Lifecycle Environments

 We will use a Life Cycle pattern which promomotes from Library to Development to Production.
-By default, the Production environment will have it's "prior" variable set to Testing so we will delete production and recreate it.

 In the Foreman UI, use the following steps to create two lifecycle environments for our OpenStack deployments.

 1. Navigate to Content > Lifecycle Environments
-2. In the third table click "Production"
-3. Click "Remove Environment"
 4. Click “+ New Environment Path” above the "Library" environment
 5. Enter “Development” for the name.
 6. Click Save